Efrem Zimbalist: Career

-After graduation he debuted in Berlin (playing the Brahms Concerto) and London in 1907 and in the United States in 1911, with the Symphony Orchestra.
+After graduation he debuted in Berlin (playing the Brahms Concerto) and London in 1907 and in the United States in 1911, with the Boston Symphony Orchestra, when he gave the first American performance of the Glazunov Violin Concerto.

 In 1912, he played the Glazunov Concerto in a concert marking Leopold Stokowski's first appearance with the London Symphony Orchestra.
 He then settled in the United States.
 He did much to popularize the performance of classical music in his adopted country.
 In 1917, he was elected as an honorary member of Phi Mu Alpha Sinfonia, the national fraternity for men in music, by the fraternity's Alpha Chapter at the New England Conservatory of Music in Boston.
 He retired as a violinist in 1949, but returned in 1952 to give the first performance of the Violin Concerto by Gian Carlo Menotti.
 He retired again in 1955.
 He served as a juror of the International Tchaikovsky Competition in 1962 and 1966.

-Early in his career he owned the "Titian" Stradivarius violin.
+Early in his career Zimbalist owned the "Titian" Stradivarius violin.
+He purchased the violin while on a trip with friend and world renowned violinist Jascha Heifetz for $33,000.
+At the time, around August 1923, the Titan was 208 years old, being created by Antonio Stradivari in 1715.
+It was ranked among the four finest violins in the world by European experts.
+The violin was later purchased by Felix M. Warburg as a quartet purchase that included "Viola Mac Donald" (1701), the "La Belle Blondine", and a recently restored (at the time) "Red" Stradivari, for $200,000.
+Mr. Warburg loaned all four to Sascha Jacobsen, Bernard Ocko, and Louis Kaufman, whose teacher was Franz Kneisel, as well as Marie Roemaet-Rosanov, a pupil of the great Pablo Casals, to play at Manhattan's Aeolian Hall.